nkiru-ede/MavenNetworkStudy/README.md

 Steps to replicate:
 1. Download the 'Project' folder
 2. Download dataset containing the source and target artifacts via the link into the project folder - https://drive.google.com/file/d/1--zotLE4XjxfENuuDY_AezTeTJS4EJU-/view?usp=sharing
-3. Ensure that your project directory look like this my_project/
+3. Ensure that your project directory look like this [steps](/steps.md)
-├── run_dataanalysis.bat
-├── dataAnalysis.py
-├── requirements.txt
-├── 2018dataset.csv

 5. execute 'run_dataanalysis.bat'